 2. Pack an extra mask

-President Joe Biden signed an executive order in January requiring people to wear masks on airplanes.
+President Joe Biden signed an executive order in January requiring people to wear masks when flying.
 This applies to everyone, whether or not they are from a state or municipality that is no longer requiring the wearing of masks.
 The only time you can remove the mask during the flight is when you are eating.
 Ignoring this rule is going to be costly.
 You could face a fine of US$250 to US$1,500 or be banned from flying altogether.

 Since you’ll be wearing a mask for the entire flight, you may want to bring a few made from different fabrics and try switching between them to stay more comfortable.
 Also, remember that if you lose your mask while going through the airport, you won’t be allowed to board the plane, so make sure to have a spare.